CENTERS OF EXCELLENCE (CoEs) FOR REGULATORY SCIENCE

 STEPS TO BECOMING A COE

-- Trusted global educational/regulatory/science-setting organizations
+- Trusted global educational/regulatory/science-setting organization and brand

 - Willingness to provide a full or part-time Director and appropriate staff to manage the CoE